-During most breast reduction procedures, once the patient is under anesthesia Dr. Raj will:
+During most procedures, once the patient is under anesthesia Dr. Raj will:

 Make an incision around the areola and down each breast.
 Most commonly he will use the anchor pattern based on the amount of tissue to be removed but may use other incisions.